draylazy/IM2-Costumer-Feedback/README.md

 The *Customer Feedback System* is an innovative solution designed to **gather**, **analyze**, and **manage** customer opinions effectively.
 This system empowers businesses to capture valuable insights from their customers. <br> <br>
 The system features an interface for customers to submit feedback, including comments, and suggestions.

-## Key Features
+### Key Features
-- User-Friendly UI: A simple and intuitive interface allows customers to provide comments and suggestions.
+- **User-Friendly UI**: A simple and intuitive interface allows customers to provide comments and suggestions.
-- Automated Response: When submitting a form, a thank you email is sent to the customer.
+- **Automated Response**: When submitting a form, a thank you email is sent to the customer.
-- Multi-Form: The customer can choose which type of form they would like to submit to the company.
+- **Multi-Form**: The customer can choose which type of form they would like to submit to the company.

 # Built With
 [![Django](https://img.shields.io/badge/Django-092E20?style=for-the-badge&logo=django&logoColor=white)](https://www.djangoproject.com/)